 What are the pros and cons of term limits?

-Term limits can offer many positive effects, such as encouraging productivity for board members, providing incentive for incoming members, fostering diverse perspectives on the board, changing any unfavorable dynamics, establishing a set order and routine for board membership, and ensuring a democratic approach to serving on the board.
+Term limits can offer many positive effects, such as encouraging productivity for board members, providing incentives for incoming members, fostering diverse perspectives on the board, changing any unfavorable dynamics, establishing a set order and routine for board membership, and ensuring a democratic approach to serving on the board.

 - Encourage Productivity: Term limits can boost productivity and promote time management by encouraging board members to use the most of their time on the board.
 Having strict term deadlines creates a sense of urgency for board members to complete their goals before their time is up.
 With a term limit, there is less room for procrastination.